whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 ### Imagine...

-Imagine if you could choose who to live with, and you were surrounded by neighbors you deeply trusted, and who trusted you.
+Imagine if you could choose who to live with, and you were surrounded by friends you deeply trusted, and who trusted you.

 Imagine a life where every moment feels alive, and you are free to contribute to your community in the most meaningful ways without worrying if it pays well or at all.